zerasul/blask/posts/docs.md

 ## <a id="init-blask"></a>Init Blask

-To init and use Blask you need Python 3.4 or later. you can use `pip` to install Blask.
+To init and use Blask you need **Python 3.4 or later**. you can use `pip` to install Blask.

     pip install blask

 or use the source code: